FreddieBrown/FreddieBrown/README.md

 # About Me!

-I'm Freddie Brown and I'm a 4th Year CS Student at the University of Warwick.
+I'm Freddie Brown and I'm a CS Graduate from the University of Warwick.
 I am currently working on a lot of Rust projects such as [stabilize](https://github.com/FreddieBrown/stabilize).
 If you are interested in collaborating, clone the repo and make a PR!
 My main interests centre around Distributed Systems and P2P networks and how these can be applied to other areas, such as Machine Learning and other real world use cases.

 Outside of work I am the VP of Warwick University Rugby League (always looking for new sponsors!).
 I support Chelsea FC and Bedford Blues RFC.